- Things to Know

 Antibiotics: Preventive antibiotic therapy can sometimes be helpful in women who have recurrent UTIs (more than 3 to 4 times per year).
 This could be guided by the presence of symptoms suggestive of an infection or after sexual intercourse if infections are temporally associated with sexual intercourse.
 Preventive (prophylactic) antibiotics are also recommended for patients undergoing invasive urologic procedures when bacteria are detected in screening urine culture.

 Hormonal therapy: Daily application of topical intravaginal (inside the vagina) estriol cream may reduce episodes of symptomatic UTI and kidney infection in postmenopausal women.
 On the contrary, oral estrogen did not significantly reduce episodes of UTI in these women.

 Foods/supplements: Cranberry and cranberry juice or other cranberry products may have benefits in preventing urinary infections as demonstrated in some, but not all, research studies.

 Catheters: Other important measures may apply to special situations.
 For example, in individuals with indwelling bladder catheters, it is important that the catheter is changed routinely under the guidance of a physician.
 The area around the catheter, especially where it enters the urethra, should be monitored and cleaned routinely.

-Kidney stones: In patients with kidney infection who also have kidney stones, the stone may serve as a potential focus of infection that can spread to the rest of the urinary system.
+Kidney stones: In patients with kidney infections who also have kidney stones, the stone may serve as a potential focus of infection that can spread to the rest of the urinary system.
 Therefore, these patients may be referred to a specialist (urologist) for evaluation and possible removal of the stone(s) to prevent future urinary infections.